FabianHahn/shoveler-spatialos/README.md

 ```
 Depending on the speed of your Internet connection, this step might take a while the first time you run it!

-The following command will build a complete project assembly by generating C++ code for the included [schema](schema/shoveler.schema), compiling shoveler and its dependencies, compiling the [seeders](seeders) and running them to generate initial snapshots, and building executables for [all included workers](workers):
+The following command will build a complete project assembly by generating a descriptor for the included [schema](schema/shoveler.schema), compiling shoveler and its dependencies, compiling the [seeders](seeders) and running them to generate initial snapshots, and building executables for [all included workers](workers):
 ```
 # Linux: (select the number of threads to compile with)
 make # compile with a single thread